rvxx007/req-res-Handlers/README.md

 - **🛡️ setupBasicMiddlewaresConfig(app, express, publicDirPath, viewDirPathForTemplateEngine, viewEngineTemplateEngine):** A comprehensive function that sets up multiple essential middleware in one go, ensuring your Express application is configured correctly from the start.

-#### 📁 File Response Function:

-- **📄resSendFileFunc(res, filePath):** A utility to send files as responses, simplifying the process of delivering static files to clients.

 ## 📚 Documentation

 [Documentation](https://#)